The DEA and the legal logic of permanent prohibition

 Everyone knows that beginning in 1996 a wave of state medical cannabis laws broke over America, drenching a society parched and cracked by sixty (minus one) years of federal cannabis prohibition.
 Everyone knows that cannabis is still prohibited for all purposes (except stringently-regulated research) under federal law.

 The United States government implements federal drug prohibition through the Controlled Substances Act (the “CSA”), which appears in the United States Code at Title 21, Sections 801 through 904.
 The CSA does not actually prohibit all drugs for all purposes: it establishes criminal penalties for all actions in connection with certain “drugs or other substances” other than in compliance with the CSA’s provisions.
 The CSA creates five “schedules” of drugs, Schedules I through V; when Congress drafted the CSA in 1970 it made the initial placement of substances into the Schedules.
-It is most important to us here at Psychedelic Law that Congress placed cannabis, LSD, psilocybin, mescaline and ibogaine (among other psychedelics) in Schedule I. (Although the DEA likes to say that Congress made all the decisions about what drugs belong in what Schedules, ever since 1970 it has been the DEA that “schedules” drugs which it deems have potential for abuse and fights ferociously to keep cannabis permanently prohibited in Schedule I.) The DEA put MDMA in Schedule I in the 1980s.
+It is most important to us here at Psychedelic Law that Congress placed cannabis, LSD, psilocybin, mescaline and ibogaine (among other psychedelics) in Schedule I. (Although the DEA likes to say that Congress made all the decisions about what drugs belong in what Schedules, ever since 1970 it has been the DEA that “schedules” drugs which it deems to have “potential for abuse” [a topic for another blogpost] and fights ferociously to keep cannabis permanently prohibited in Schedule I.) The DEA put MDMA in Schedule I in the 1980s.
 Substances in Schedules II through V can be prescribed by “practitioners” (which, for current purposes, I will describe as physicians); Schedule I substances are never available, even by prescription.

 The criteria for Schedule I placement are as follows: (a) the drug or other substance has a high potential for abuse, (b) the drug or other substance has no currently accepted medical use in treatment in the United States and (c) there is a lack of accepted safety for use of the drug or other substance under medical supervision.
 21 U.S.C.
 812(b).